UniversalDependencies/docs/_u-dep/iobj.md

 ~~~

 In general, if there is just one object, it should be labeled
 [obj](), regardless of the morphological case or semantic role.
-For example, in English, _teach_ can take either the subject matter or the recipient as the only object, and in both cases it would be analyzed ad the [obj]():
+For example, in English, _teach_ can take either the subject matter or the recipient as the only object, and in both cases it would be analyzed as the [obj]():

 ~~~ sdparse
 She teaches introductory logic